calvinmetcalf/projections-in-web-browsers-are-terrible-and-you-should-be-ashamed-of-yourself/body.md

 GIS in NODE.JS

-HI

-My Name Is Calvin
+hi

+my name is calvin

-What is Node?
+what is node?

-In Python terms
+in python terms

-Not Django

-Not Flask
+not django

+not flask

-Node is equivelent to Python
+node is equivalent to python

-Language

-Standard Library
+language

+run time/vm

+standard library

-bring your own battaries
+(bring your own batteries)

-run time
+(except package manager)

 yes but why?

 'concurent'

-I'm not going to wait, call me back
+i'm not going to wait, call me back

 good for iobound stuff